-SCHEDULE 14A

-Proxy Statement Pursuant to Section 14(a) of Securities Exchange Act of 1934 (Amendment No.)

-THE ALASKA AIR GROUP, Inc. ("the Company-AAG") (Name of Registrant as Specified In Its Charter)

-Stephen Nieman, Richard D. Foley, Robert C. Osborne MD, Terry K. Dayton, John Chevedden and Carl Olson (Name of Persons Filing Proxy Statement, if other than the Registrant)

-- 1) Title of each class of securities to which transaction applies: Common Stock - 2) Aggregate number of securities to which transaction applies: 27,182,129 shares - 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined) - 4) Proposed maximum aggregate value of transaction: - 5) Total fee paid: - [Fee paid previously with preliminary materials.

-☐ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+SCHEDULE 14A Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. 3) Filed by the Registrant Filed by a Party other than the Registrant X Preliminary Proxy Statement X Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to ss.
+240.14a-12 Filed by a Party other than the Registrant X Preliminary Proxy Statement X Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Preliminary Proxy Statement X Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to se 240 445 42 Deminuve Additional Materials 301101tilly Material Fursuant to 55.
+240.144-12 THE ALASKA AIR GROUP, Inc. ("the Company-AAG") (Name of Registrant as Specified In Its Charter) Stephen Nieman, Richard D. Foley, Robert C. Osborne MD, Terry K. Dayton, John Chevedden and Carl Olson (Name of Persons Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): No fee required X Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11 1) Title of each class of securities to which transaction applies: Common Stock 2) Aggregate number of securities to which transaction applies: 27,182,129 shares 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined) 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: Fee paid previously with preliminary materials.
+Length Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting few as paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.:

-- 3) Filing Party: Steve Nieman, for the 2005 CHALLENGERS - 4) Date Filed: April 19, 2005

-TABLE OF CONTENTS OF THE CHALLENGERS' PRELIMINARY FORM OF PROXY OF ALASKA AIR GROUP, INC. ("the Company-AAG")

-- I. PRELIMINARY PROXY STATEMENT AND PRELIMINARY FORM OF PROXY

-- II.
-ANNUAL MEETING OF STOCKHOLDERS

-- III.
-BEGINNING OF CHALLENGER REMARKS
+1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: Steve Nieman, for the 2005 CHALLENGERS 4) Date Filed: April 29, 2005 TABLE OF CONTENTS OF THE CHALLENGERS' PRELIMINARY FORM OF PROXY OF ALASKA AIR GROUP, INC. ("the Company-AAG") I. PRELIMINARY PROXY STATEMENT AND PRELIMINARY FORM OF PROXY II.
+ANNUAL MEETING OF STOCKHOLDERS III.
+BEGINNING OF CHALLENGER REMARKS IV.

-- IV.
 EXPENSES

 - V. HOW WE PLAN TO SOLICIT

 - VI.
 WE PLAN FULL AND OPEN DISCLOSURE

 - VII.
 VOTING

 - a.
 What Am I Voting On?

 - b.
 How Do I Cast My Vote Using The Challengers' Proxy Card and Voting Instruction Form?

 - c.
 How Do I Cast My Vote Using The Company-AAG's Proxy Card and Voting Instruction Form?

 - d.
 You May Vote In Person At The Meeting

 - e.
 What If I Change My Mind After I Submit My Proxy?

 - VIII.
 INFORMATION ABOUT CHALLENGER NOMINEES

 - IX.
 PARTICIPANTS IN THE SOLICITATION

 - X. ELECTION OF DIRECTORS

 - a.
 Proposal No. 1 Election Of Directors

 - b.
 Further Matters

-- XI.
+XI.
 SHAREHOLDER PROPOSALS